gamtiq/amd-proc-plugin/README.md

 Compatible with [curl.js](https://github.com/cujojs/curl) and [require.js](http://requirejs.org/).

-This plugin loads text/html file using some plugin (`text!` by default), applies some procedure/transformation to file's content and returns result of transformation.
+This plugin loads resource file using specified plugin, applies some procedure/transformation to resource's content and returns result of transformation.
-If no procedure is applied the original file's content will be returned.
+If no procedure is applied the original resource's content will be returned.

 The procedure that should be applied can be specified at the end of resource name after exclamation sign `!` in the following form:
 `<resource name>!<procedure name>`